TheSimPill/ViolationTool/notes.md

                 State -> Org1 -> Fine   Org1 -> Fine
                          Org2 -> Fine   Org2 -> Fine
                          .... -> .....  .... -> .....

+            and the hashmaps are:
+                {year -> {state -> [organizations]}}

+            so make the columns: y1, y2, ....
+            and then the rows: state org1 fines

+            check history to see how to do multiple columns one header